amesaine/dotfiles/.config/xkb/README.md

 >
 > In KCX (Homerow Symbols), S is replaced with *[ Shift_L ]*.
 Despite this, `Control+RelocatedShift` becomes `Control+S` which sends a XOFF signal, freezing the shell. `Control+q` will send XON and unfreeze the shell.
-I haven't figured out how to configure it properly.
+There's probably a way to configure this properly to prevent such behavior but eh...
 >
 > In the meantime, XOFF/XON can be disabled  entirely by adding `stty -ixon` to `~/.bashrc` or `~/.zshrc`.
 To unfreeze the shell using any key, add `stty ixany`